Last updated: May 11, 2026

 For Australian players, the Aussie Millions represents something unique: a legitimate, world-class poker tournament accessible without legal complications.
 While players in other jurisdictions can choose between online and live poker, Australians face a binary choice between unregulated offshore sites or live tournaments.

 This dynamic may actually benefit the Aussie Millions by creating pent-up demand among Australian players who have been starved of high-quality tournament action.
-The six-year hiatus, combined with the online poker blackout, have created conditions where local players are particularly eager for tournament opportunities.
+The six-year hiatus, combined with the online poker blackout, has created conditions where local players are particularly eager for tournament opportunities.

 The live-only reality also means Australian players have developed different skills compared to their international counterparts.
 Without access to online training tools, hand databases, and the volume of play that online poker provides, Australian players may approach tournaments with different strategies and tendencies.